 As a yoga therapy practitioner positioned at the forefront of this emerging field, you will be able to design a fulfilling career and develop one-on-one therapeutic relationships in a wide variety of health, wellness, and conventional medical settings.
-MUIH’s Master of Science in Yoga Therapy is the first and only master’s degree in yoga therapy in the U.S. It offers a unique approach to this field by providing you with a comprehensive and highly experiential classroom experience taught by nationally renowned experts, culminating with an on-site, mentored clinical experience that prepares you to build or grow your practice.
-This 39.5-credit program is delivered in the hybrid format and can be completed in 6 trimesters (2 years).
+MUIH’s Master of Science Yoga Therapy program is the first and only accredited Master of Science degree in yoga therapy in the world.
+It offers a unique approach to this field by providing you with a comprehensive and highly experiential learning experience taught by globally renowned experts, culminating with a mentored clinical experience that prepares you to build or grow your practice.
+This 39.5-credit program is delivered in the online format and can be completed in 6 trimesters (2 years).

 The program consists of 39.5 credits of required courses:

 Course descriptions are available in the Academic Catalog.